Get 5% of discount using the code

 If you want to experience the Reading Fest, you have two options to get event tickets.

-• Daily ticket: Tickets are on sale for £125/day for those planning to attend on a specific day.
+• Daily ticket: Tickets are on sale for £125/day (Friday and Sunday), or £195 for Saturday for those planning to attend on a specific day.

-• Weekend ticket: Those planning to attend the Reading Festival can get a £325 or £361 ticket.
+• Weekend ticket: Those planning to attend Reading Festival can get a £325 or £361 ticket.
 The expensive one includes an early entry add-on.
+Prefer not to camp?
+A weekend ticket without camping is available for £295.

 There are some additional add-ons to consider including in your Reading Fest checklist.